JStover95/FaaSr-Functions/WeatherVisualization/README.md

 ![Next actions to invoke screenshot](../assets/weather-visualization-workflow-invoke-next-600px.png)

-Now, repeat this process to connect each of our Data Processing functions to our Plot Data function.
+Now, repeat this process to connect each of our Process Data functions to our Plot Data function.
 From each, click **Add New InvokeNext**, and from the dropdown menu select `PlotData`.

 ### 5. Finalize our Workflow Configuration